wrk-flow/php-get-typed-value/docs/content/en/index.md

 - Allows getting object of specified type.
 - You can transform raw value to expected object by using transformers (with `GetterTransformer`)
+- Use `getObject` if value is nullable
+- Use `getRequiredObject` to throw missing value exception if value is null (since v0.6.2)

 ```php
 use Wrkflow\GetValue\Contracts\GetValueTransformerContract;